anastasiadevana/HeadphoneMotion/README.md

 ## <a name="faq"></a>FAQ

 - **Is this 3dof or 6dof?**
    - The API only provides 3dof information

+- **Why does the rotation seem "crooked" when my head is perfectly straight?**
+   - This is due to position of one of the AirPod Pros in your ear.
+Only one headphone is being used for the rotation data.
+Just wiggle each one to figure out which one is currently being used, and then adjust it until your target object appears straight when your head is straight.

 ---